 Using ‘Will’ to Express Future Intentions, Offers, Promises, and Predictions

-‘Will’ is a versatile modal verb used to express future intentions, like “I will finish the report by tomorrow.”
+‘Will’ is a versatile modal verb used to express future intentions, like “I will finish my book by Monday.”
 It’s also commonly used for making offers, such as “I will help you with that,” and to make promises, like “I will always stand by your side.”
 Additionally, ‘will’ is often used to make predictions, as in “It will rain later today.”
 Whether it’s about future plans, offering assistance, or predicting outcomes, ‘will’ is a key verb for talking about what’s to come.

 Using ‘Would’ to Express Polite Requests, Hypothetical Situations, Past Habits, Offers, and Questions